 These agreements live on the blockchain, making them tamper-proof and secure.
-However, there is a problem when the smart contracts need to access external data as part of their automated functioning.
+However, there is a problem when smart contracts need to access external data as part of their automated functioning.

 The issue here is that blockchains have no inbuilt mechanism to access external data.
-They rely on data feeds, which provide everything from information on things like prices, insurance, temperature, and Internet of Things.
+They rely on data feeds, which provide everything from information on things like prices, insurance, temperature, and the Internet of Things.

 The other problem is that data from third-party APIs for market prices or such other information might not be accurate.
 Chainlink offers the technological solution to this problem through its network of decentralised nodes called oracles.
 The oracles provide accurate data and Chainlink incentivises them via a reward system that uses the LINK token.

 How Does Chainlink Work and What Technology is Behind It?

 Chainlink relies on a network of oracles to bring secure and trustworthy data for on-chain integration in smart contracts.
 This technology works via three types of contracts—order-matching, reputation, and aggregating.

 When a smart contract user needs to connect to a real-world data source, they put out a service level agreement (SLA) request through the Chainlink protocol.